rust-lang/rustlings/README.md

 The default terminal on Linux and Mac should be sufficient.
 On Windows, we recommend the [Windows Terminal](https://aka.ms/terminal).

-If you use VS Code, the builtin terminal should also be fine.

 ## Doing exercises

 The exercises are sorted by topic and can be found in the subdirectory `exercises/<topic>`.